 History, tourist information, and nearby accommodation

 There is a small beach at the southern end, where lily pads abound.
-The trail does not follow the lake all the way to the nothern tip, but rather, crosses the A592 and loops through the village of Hartsop before reaching the parking area once more.
-Hartsop itself is an attractive place, known for its 17th century 'spinning galleries'.
+The trail does not follow the lake all the way to the northern tip, but rather, crosses the A592 and loops through the village of Hartsop before reaching the parking area once more.
+Hartsop itself is an attractive place, known for its 17th-century' spinning galleries'.
 These overhangs were built onto traditional stone houses to provide a dry workspace below.

 About Brothers Water

 Location: Park at Cow Bridge parking area near Hartsop, or at a small lay-by on the A592 which leads to a tiny beach area.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: